bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

     NAS-X:~$

-In some cases an error message simmilar to the following may appear because the Seagate Central uses an older, less secure version of encryption key.
-Some modern ssh client may complain as per the following example.
+In some cases an error message simmilar to the following may appear because the Seagate Central uses an older, less secure version of encryption.
+Some modern Linux ssh clients may complain as per the following example.

     berto@rpi ~$ssh admin@192.168.1.50
     Unable to negotiate with 10.0.2.198 port 22: no matching host key type found.
 Their offer: ssh-rsa,ssh-dss